 I've heard it said that humiliation is the best teacher.
 We seldom forget what we've learned in moments of being humiliated.
 Our greatest lessons come from being snapped out of our safety zones.
 When we are in conflict with our own comfort and knowing, when we are embarrassed or humiliated, our egos are wounded and we stand at attention.

 I learned from Rip's guffaw that grown-ups are supposed to be smarter than kids.
 While Rip's intention might not have been to silence me, I heard a strong clear message.
 I kept my smarty pants mouth closed in swim practice.
 Rip was the coach and I was the swimmer.
-When I abandoned a practice I knew very little about, I learned that I wasn't as smart as I thought I was.
-I've never left any class since that day at the Olympic Health Club.
+When I abandoned a yoga class I knew very little about, I learned that I wasn't as smart as I thought I was.
+I've never left any class since that day.